nus-cs2103-AY2425S1/ip/docs/README.md

 # Llama Project

-This is a project template for a greenfield Java project.
-It's named after the great land animal _Llama_.
+This a chatbot named after the great land animal _Llama_.
+It is able to keep track of your tasks efficiently!
+**It is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Llama can get your task management done faster than traditional GUI apps.**

 Given below are instructions on how to use it.

 // Product screenshot goes here

 // Product intro goes here

-## User Guide
+## Quick Start

 ### Setting up
 1. Ensure that you have Java `17` installed on your computer.